partikelir/technocrat/readme.md

 gem install sass
 ```

-To build Pendrell after modifications: `gulp`.
+To build Pendrell after modification: `gulp`.

 Pendrell is written in Sass without Compass.
 [Normalize.css](https://necolas.github.io/normalize.css/) and [Eric Meyer's reset](http://meyerweb.com/eric/tools/css/reset/) are integrated by default.
-[Scut](https://davidtheclark.github.io/scut/), a lightweight Sass utility library, is also used.

 *Fork this repo to receive updates as development continues.*

 ### PLUGINS

-Pendrell is designed for use with [Ubik](https://github.com/synapticism/ubik), my all-purpose WordPress toolkit.
-You'll want to install and configure it to get the most out of this theme if you start playing around with it.
+Pendrell is designed for use with [Ubik](https://github.com/synapticism/ubik), my all-purpose WordPress utility belt.
+You'll want to install and configure it to get the most out of Pendrell if you start playing around with it.
+Why offload what amounts to essential functionality?
+Simple: if a hack or snippet works just as well in any other theme it rightfully belongs in a plugin.

 Apart from that I have prepared a list of recommended plugins in [usage.md](/usage.md).